 A new Canadian government has been elected.
 What should it do to promote human rights in its foreign policy?
 How can Canada best contribute to global efforts to protect human rights?
 CIPS convened a working group of seasoned policy experts …READ MORE

 Published in the Globe and Mail, March 25, 2015

 The best thing that might come out of Bill C-51, the government’s proposed new anti-terrorism legislation, will not be the bill itself, certainly not if it passes through the House …READ MORE

 Published in the Toronto Star, March 13, 2015

-As witnesses line up to warn about the dangers associated with Bill C-51, Canada’s anti-terrorism bill, it’s increasingly clear that the proposed legislation is an unprecedented undermining of Canadian privacy protection.…READ MORE
+As witnesses line up to warn about the dangers associated with Bill C-51, Canada’s anti-terrorism bill, it’s increasingly clear that the proposed legislation is an unprecedented undermining of …READ MORE

 by Rachel Kerr